amirunpri2018/disaster-responses/README.md

 <a name="lic"></a>
 # Licensing, Authors, Acknowledgements

+Credit to Udacity for providing the project.
 The dataset is taken from FigureEight.
 You can find the Licensing for the data and other descriptive information at the link available [here](https://appen.com/).